IceFog72/ST-NoShadowDribbblish/README.md

 Theme work with Codex and Notebook Extensions, and others.

 Theme don't support MovingUI !
+Reset it before use.

 Based on: AlmostDribbblish(IceFog72) -> Basic Discord Layout(IceFog72) -> st-discord-inspired(nyxkrage)